Create 3D Presentations in Python

 shape.three_d_format.extrusion_height = 150

-shape.three_d_format.extrusion_color.color = draw.Color.dark_orange
+shape.three_d_format.extrusion_color.color = drawing.Color.dark_orange

 And here is the result: